ranakroychowdhury/ranakroychowdhury.github.io/_pages/about.md

   - /about.html
 ---

-I’m a PhD Student (final year) at UCSD CSE with a specialization in Data Mining, advised by <a href="https://shangjingbo1226.github.io/" target="_blank">Professor Jingbo Shang</a> and <a href="http://mesl.ucsd.edu/gupta/" target="_blank">Professor Rajesh K. Gupta</a>.
+I'm a full-time Applied Scientist II (Level 5) with Amazon Web Services (AWS) AI Labs, where I work on forecasting and Large Language Models (LLMs) in the <a href="https://aws.amazon.com/aws-supply-chain/" target="_blank">AWS Supply Chain</a> group.
+Prior to this, I was a Ph.D.
+Student at the University of California, San Diego.
+I was privileged to work with <a href="https://shangjingbo1226.github.io/" target="_blank">Professor Jingbo Shang</a> and <a href="http://mesl.ucsd.edu/gupta/" target="_blank">Professor Rajesh K. Gupta</a> on building efficient learning systems for label scarce sensory applications.
 I am grateful to <a href="https://www.qualcomm.com/research/university-relations/innovation-fellowship/2022-north-america" target="_blank">Qualcomm</a> and <a href="https://datascience.ucsd.edu/hdsi-awards-10-graduate-prize-fellowships/" target="_blank">Halıcıoğlu Data Science Institute</a> for their fellowship to support my research.

-I spent several summers working as an Applied Scientist II Intern at AWS AI, a Data Science Intern at Bell Labs, and a Software Development Engineer Intern at AWS Redshift.
+During my Ph.D., I spent several wonderful summers working as an Applied Scientist II Intern at AWS AI, a Data Science Intern at Bell Labs, and a Software Development Engineer Intern at AWS Redshift.

 <h2>Research Interests</h2>

-I'm broadly interested in Time-Series Applications in:
+I am broadly interested in building applications from time-series data, including:
-- Supply Chain Forecasting
-- Human Motion Understanding
-- Smart Sensing
-- Audio & Speech Processing

-My projects involve developing learning systems using different types of time-series data, such as retail and supply chain (like sales, inventory, and manufacturing), health monitoring sensors (like wearables, biometric, and physiological data), and audio (including speech, audio, and music).
+- <b>Supply Chain</b> - Improve forecasting for better inventory management, sales prediction, and production planning for retail and manufacturing.
+- <b>Human Motion & Health Tracking</b> - Using kinematics data from wearable sensors to understand human motion and physiological and biometric data to analyze health.
+- <b>Audio Analysis</b> - Improve accented speech-related tasks and music chatbots.

 To learn more about my work, please look into my [projects](https://ranakroychowdhury.github.io/#projects) and relevant [publications](https://ranakroychowdhury.github.io/#publications).